loucaspapalazarou/ttds-data-collection/README.md

 ### TODO
 1. Make script that auto-deletes data that is older than a certain time, in order to not have outdated data in the db.
+2. Scrape Eurojobs

+### NOTES
+1. europa.eu only allows 10k jobs.
+The backend api is setup this way